seven5/seven5.github.io/tutorial.md

 {% endhighlight %}
 on your local system or for the remote database on heroku:

-{% highlight bash %}
-$ heroku pg:psql
-{% endhighlight %}

-> By-hand updates to the "production" database on heroku may
-> be an exceptionally bad idea.

 <a name="migrations"></a>

 # Migrations

-With a web server, a database, all our dependencies captured in our git repository, and a path to production deployment we are now ready to start doing some real development.
+With a web server, a database, and all our dependencies captured in our git repository we are now ready to start doing some real development.

-## Preparation for this lesson

-In the `TUTROOT/src/tutorial` directory:

-{% highlight bash %}
-$ git checkout lesson-migration
-$ godep save tutorial/...
-$ git checkout -b my-migration
-$ git add -A .
-$ git commit -a -m "add godeps"
-{% endhighlight %}

-Note that now we have more than one program, so we use "tutorial/..." as the argument to "godep save".

 ## Database and migrations
 Seven5 uses [qbs](https://gowalker.org/github.com/coocood/qbs) to provide